nanikamado/automaton-verification/README.md

-A verification of the following NFA in Lean.
+A proof that the following NFA works as intended.

 ![](fig.svg)

+The proof is written in Lean.

 ## Build
 ```